SOM Steering Committee on Economic and Technical Cooperation

 - Implementing the APEC Women in STEM Framework (PPWE and PPSTI)

-- The continued encouragement of cross-fora meetings and cross-fora participation
+- The continued encouragement of cross-forum meetings and cross-forum participation

 APEC Advances Trade Vision Relevant to the Times